justintihno/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 Files | Description
 ----- | -----------
-[0-rectangle.js](./0-rectangle.js) | JS script that defines an empty class Rectangle [1-rectangle.js](./1-rectangle.js) | JS script that defines a rectangle; * Class notation used for defining class. * The constructor must take 2 arguments, attr width  w and attr height h
+[0-rectangle.js](./0-rectangle.js) | JS script that defines an empty class Rectangle [1-rectangle.js](./1-rectangle.js) | JS script that defines a rectangle: Class notation used for defining class.
+The constructor takes 2 arguments, attr width  w and attr height h
-[2-rectangle.js](./2-rectangle.js) | JS script that defines a rectangle:

-* You must use the class notation for defining your class
-* The constructor must take 2 arguments w and h
-* Initialize the instance attribute width with the value of w
-* Initialize the instance attribute height with the value of h
-* If w or h is equal to 0 or not a positive integer, create an empty object [3-rectangle.js](./3-rectangle.js) | JS script that defines a rectangle:

-* You must use the class notation for defining your class
-* The constructor must take 2 arguments: w and h
-* Initialize the instance attribute width with the value of w
-* Initialize the instance attribute height with the value of h
-* If w or h is equal to 0 or not a positive integer, create an empty object
+[2-rectangle.js](./2-rectangle.js) | JS script that defines a rectangle: Class notation used for defining class.
+The constructor takes 2 arguments, attr width  w and attr height h.
+If w or h is equal to 0 or not a positive integer, an empty object is created
-* Create an instance method called print() that prints the rectangle using the character X [4-rectangle.js](./4-rectangle.js) | JS script that defines a rectangle:

-* You must use the class notation for defining your class
-* The constructor must take 2 arguments: w and h
-* Initialize the instance attribute width with the value of w
-* Initialize the instance attribute height with the value of h
-* If w or h is equal to 0 or not a positive integer, create an empty object
-* Create an instance method called print() that prints the rectangle using the character X
+[3-rectangle.js](./3-rectangle.js) | JS script that defines a rectangle: Class notation used for defining class.
+The constructor takes 2 arguments, attr width  w and attr height h.
+If w or h is equal to 0 or not a positive integer, an empty object is created.
+An instance method called print() that prints the rectangle using the character X is created
-* Create an instance method called rotate() that exchanges the width and the height of the rectangle
+[4-rectangle.js](./4-rectangle.js) | JS script that defines a rectangle: Class notation used for defining class.
+The constructor takes 2 arguments, attr width  w and attr height h.
+If w or h is equal to 0 or not a positive integer, an empty object is created.
+An instance method called print() that prints the rectangle using the character X is created.
+An instance method called rotate() is created that exchanges the width and the height of the rectangle.
+An instance method called double() is created that multiples the width and the height of the rectangle by 2
-* Create an instance method called double() that multiples the width and the height of the rectangle by 2 [5-square.js](./5-square.js) | JS script that defines a square and inherits from Rectangle of [4-rectangle.js](./4-rectangle.js)

-* You must use the class notation for defining your class and extends
+[5-square.js](./5-square.js) | JS script that defines a square and inherits from Rectangle of [4-rectangle.js](./4-rectangle.js): Class notation is used for defining class and extends.
+Constructor takes 1 argument: size.
+Constructor of Rectangle is called (by using super())
-* The constructor must take 1 argument: size
-* The constructor of Rectangle must be called (by using super())

-[6-square.js](./6-square.js) | JS script that defines a square and inherits from Square of [5-square.js](./5-square.js)

-* You must use the class notation for defining your class and extends
-* Create an instance method called charPrint(c) that prints the rectangle using the character c
-* If c is undefined, use the character X
+[6-square.js](./6-square.js) | JS script that defines a square and inherits from Square of [5-square.js](./5-square.js): Class notation is used for defining class and extends.
+Create an instance method called charPrint(c) that prints the rectangle using the character c.
+If c is undefined, use the character X

-[7-occurrences.js](./7-occurrences.js) | JS script that returns the number of occurrences in a list:

-* Prototype: exports.nbOccurences = function (list, searchElement)
+[7-occurrences.js](./7-occurrences.js) | JS script that returns the number of occurrences in a list: Prototype: exports.nbOccurences = function (list, searchElement)

-[8-esrever.js](./8-esrever.js) | JS script that returns the reversed version of a list:

-* Prototype: exports.esrever = function (list)
+[8-esrever.js](./8-esrever.js) | JS script that returns the reversed version of a list: Prototype: exports.esrever = function (list).
+Built-in method reverse is not used
-* You are not allow to use the built-in method reverse

-[9-logme.js](./9-logme.js) | JS script that prints the number of arguments already printed and the new argument value

-* Prototype: exports.logMe = function (item)
-* Output format: <number arguments already printed>: <current argument value>
+[9-logme.js](./9-logme.js) | JS script that prints the number of arguments already printed and the new argument value: Prototype: exports.logMe = function (item).
+Output format: <number arguments already printed>: <current argument value>

-[10-converter.js](./10-converter.js) | JS script that converts a number from base 10 to another base passed as argument:

-* Prototype: exports.converter = function (base)
+[10-converter.js](./10-converter.js) | JS script that converts a number from base 10 to another base passed as argument: Prototype: exports.converter = function (base).
+No file is imported.
+No new variable is declared (var, let, etc..)
-* You are not allowed to import any file
-* You are not allowed to declare any new variable (var, let, etc..)

 [100-map.js](./100-map.js) | JS script that imports an array and computes a new array.